Soumyajit2825/Payment_Form/README.md

 # Payment_Form
-## A simple payment webpage using HTML, CSS and JAVASCRIPT
+## A simple payment webpage using HTML, CSS

 # How to contribute?